Thomas Lunt

 Trade marks

-Prime Online Ltd v Amazon Technologies, Inc (ongoing) – Dispute concerning the trade name PRIME GAMING, with parallel proceedings in the IPO involving the bad faith ground.
+Prime Online Ltd v Amazon Technologies, Inc – Dispute concerning the trade name PRIME GAMING, with parallel proceedings in the IPO involving the bad faith ground.

 Virgin v Heineken – Trade mark dispute concerning the use of VIRGIN in relation to low- or no-alcohol beer.